• Services ⇣

 Yes, we manufacture fabrics!
 Organic cotton, bamboo, recycled polyester and more.
 Our knitting machines can make the following textures: single jersey, interlock, rib, milano rib, 2-thread fleece, ottoman, bird’s eye, french terry and many of their variations.

-Fill out a super-short contact form to learn more about our fabrics options.
+Fill out a super-short contact form to learn more about our fabric options.

 Apparel manufacturers shouldn’t play hide-and-seek with you